KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

       Get stats on pings in database.

-      This subcommand only shows the count of records and the oldest and newest record in the pings database
+      This subcommand only shows the count of records and the oldest and newest record in the pings database, and the number of pings by program.

-      TODO we need to grow this output to more statistical information

     Options:
       -h, --help  Show this message and exit.